 Still having problems?

 If none of the advice here works and you live in an area that is supposed to have a good signal, there is probably a fault with your DAB radio.
-Try contacting the manufacturer and getting a refund or replacement.
+Try contacting the manufacturer for troubleshooting advice or to get a refund or replacement for your DAB radio.